Prasath-B8506/sql-learning-journey/README.md

 ### Topics Practiced

+- What is a CTE?
-- CTE syntax
+- Basic CTE syntax
 - CTE with SUM()
 - CTE with AVG()
 - CTE with COUNT()
 - CTE with MAX()
 - CTE with MIN()
 - Filtering CTE results
-- WHERE vs HAVING
+- WHERE vs HAVING with CTEs
+- Multiple aggregate calculations
 - Multiple CTEs
 - CTE + JOIN
 - CTE vs Subquery